CleverCloud/documentation/content/doc/administrate/activity.md

 type: docs
 ---

 Follow your application activities and lifecycle from the **Activity** option in the application menu.
-Every time your application restarts, a new block appears on the timeline.
+Every time your application restarts or rebuilds, a new block appears on the timeline.
 Here's what you might see on the timeline:

 ![Activity timeline](/images/doc/activity.png)